php-flasher/php-flasher.github.io/docs/framework/laravel.md

     |--------------------------------------------------------------------------
     | Whether to use CDN for PHPFlasher assets or not
     |--------------------------------------------------------------------------
-    | By default PHPFlasher use CDN links for its assets, to use local version of
+    | This option controls whether PHPFlasher should use CDN links or local assets
+    | for its javascript and CSS files.
+By default, PHPFlasher uses CDN links
+    | to serve the latest version of the library.
+However, you can also choose
-    | the assets set use_cdn to false.
+    | to use local assets by setting this option to 'false'.
     |
-    | Don't forget to publish your assets with:
+    | If you decide to use local assets, don't forget to publish the necessary
+    | files to your application's public folder by running the following command:
     |     php artisan vendor:publish --force --tag=flasher-assets
+    |
+    | This will copy the necessary assets to your application's public folder.
     */
-    'use_cdn' => false,
+    'use_cdn' => true,
 ];
 ```